charlieegan3/personal-website/source/blog/2016-07-11-things-i-like-about-rust.html.markdown

 date: 2016-07-11 01:33 UTC
 ---

-I've recently completed my first useful Rust application. [standpoint.io](http://standpoint.io) is a demo of an information extraction approach implemented as part of my honours project.
+I've recently completed my first useful Rust application. standpoint is a demo of an information extraction approach implemented as part of my honours project.
 I have implemented a dependency graph query tool as part of this approach; the application's Rust component.
 This is short post about some things I've enjoyed about Rust so far.

 ## Cargo
 Coming from Ruby, Bundler is a tough act to follow.
 I've never needed had to push the edges on Bundler or Cargo but Cargo absolutely feels of a comparable quality.
 As part of my project I implemented a crate for querying a generic graph.
 Cargo made this process really easy.
 This is more than connecting and publishing to crates.io, cargo is the whole picture - running tests & compiling too.
 Whether one should publish packages which are likely only for personal use is another matter, in this case it seemed to make sense for me.